parkerdavis1/agave-portfolio/content/blog/htmz/htmz.md

 <iframe hidden name="htmz" onload="htmz(this)"></iframe>
 ```

-First up, there's an optional setTimeout to add the function call to the queue of the [event loop](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Event_loop).
+First up, there's an optional setTimeout to add the function call to the end of the queue in the [event loop](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Event_loop).

 Then, it searches the `document` with a `querySelector`.

 The query selector starts with `frame`, the parameter of the function, which when you pass in `this` as the argument on the iframe onload function call, refers to the itself, the iframe html element.
-This referential pointing around is omitted in the condensed all-in-one snippet.
+This self-referential pointing around is omitted in the condensed all-in-one snippet.

 [.contentWindow](https://developer.mozilla.org/en-US/docs/Web/API/HTMLIFrameElement/contentWindow) – returns the window object of the embedded iframe